BigBobbas/ESP32-S3-Box3-Custom-ESPHome/README.md

 - Push to talk voice assistant
 - Voice assistant with switchable on Device wake word or Home Assistant wakeword engine eg. Openwakeword

-There are also some settings that can be changed within the config and these can be found at the very top under the `substitutions:` section MOre details of these can be found in the 'how to customise' Guide[click here](<https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/blob/main/instructions/make%20it%20your%20own.md>)<BR>
+There are also some settings that can be changed within the config and these can be found at the very top under the `substitutions:` section more details of these can be found in the 'how to customise' Guide [click here](<https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/blob/main/instructions/make%20it%20your%20own.md>)<BR>

 To go straight to the web installer page [click here](<https://support.bbdl.co.uk>)<br>